CEO Commission for Disability Employment

 Headshot of disability self-advocate, David Egan in a suit and tie.

 David Egan has always dreamed big.
-When he was eight, starting out as a Special Olympics swimmer, he dreamed of winning his races.
+When he was 8, starting out as a Special Olympics swimmer, he dreamed of winning his races.
 As he grew, he looked to bigger goals having a job and finding ways to change attitudes toward people with intellectual disabilities.
 He has been living his dream — and inspiring others to live theirs.
 David has been working in a competitive job for the past 20 years, first with Booz Allen Hamilton as a clerk in the Distribution Center, then as a facilities coordinator for CBRE at the same Booz Allen Hamilton facility.
 He currently is a Community Relations specialist at SourceAmerica.

 David is an eager advocate for people with intellectual disabilities at the local, national and international level focusing and imagining the possibilities.